Catherine A. Christian, Partner

 Phone

-Catherine A. Christian is a highly experienced trial lawyer with more than 30 years of public service in the Manhattan District Attorney’s Office and as a prominent leader within the New York legal community.
+Catherine A. Christian is a highly experienced trial lawyer and advocate with more than 30 years of public service in the Manhattan District Attorney’s Office and as a prominent leader within the New York legal community.

 Practice Areas